-Do you need a front license plate?
+Does your state require a front license plate?

-Which states require a front license plate?
+Which states require a front license plate and which states don't?

 Map